HaydenEst/talk_to_image_readme/README.md

   is stored in a vectorDB for future RAG operations.

 2. Conversational Agent
-  The extracted text is passed to an agent powered by OpenAI’s GPT-4.1-mini model.

   The agent understands the query, and invokes the RAG tool with different variations of the query.
 With this, the text context and bounding box coordinates are retrieved, allowing the agent to answer the user query, and highlight the image.